static-web-server/static-web-server/docs/content/download-and-install.tmpl.md

 See also [the release history](https://github.com/static-web-server/static-web-server/releases) on GitHub.

 !!! info "Docker"
-    If you are working with Docker containers then check out [the Docker page](https://static-web-server.net/features/docker/).
+    If you are working with Docker containers then check out [the Docker feature page](https://static-web-server.net/features/docker/).

 ## Installation methods